MeisterP/torbrowser-overlay/Readme.md

 [Git repository](https://gitlab.torproject.org/tpo/applications/tor-browser)

-This patched Firefox build is **not recommended by Tor upstream** but uses the same sources.
+This Tor Browser build is **not recommended by Tor upstream** but uses the same sources.
 Use this only if you know what you are doing!

-The profile folder includes pre-configuration recommended by upstream, as well as the NoScript extension.
-If you want to start from scratch just remove the directory `~/.mozilla/torbrowser`.
+The profile folder is located at `~/.torproject/torbrowser/`.

 Torbrowser uses port `9150` to connect to Tor.
 You can change the port in `/etc/env.d/99torbrowser` to match your setup.
 See